-Seto (1995) attempts to off-set Lakoff and Johnson's claim that our conceptual system is largely metaphorical when he states that metonymy and synecdoche are, or at least may be, just as basic.
-He tackles metaphor, metonymy and synecdoche as the three corners of what he calls the 'cognitive triangle' where metaphor is based on similarity, metonymy on contiguity and synecdoche on inclusion.
-In this triangle, Seto (1995: 3-4; 1999: 91-2) sees metonymy as a real world relation based on any type of contiguity(6) whereas synecdoche is a category relation based on semantic inclusion which, for him, means the relation between a more comprehensive category and a less comprehensive category.
-Hence, he excludes from synecdoche the classical part-whole relation in the physical world and subsumes it under metonymic contiguity, leaving only semantic inclusion to synecdoche, that is the relation inside or between categories.
+Seto (1995: 3-4; 1999: 91-2), thus, regards metonymy as a real world relation based on any type of contiguity(6) whereas synecdoche is a category relation based on semantic inclusion which, for him, means the relation between a more comprehensive category and a less comprehensive category.
+This shows that he excludes from synecdoche the classical part-whole relation in the physical world and subsumes it under metonymic contiguity, leaving only semantic inclusion to synecdoche, that is the relation inside or between categories.
 On this basis, Seto (ibid: 6-7) categorizes synecdoche into the following types: